zhangys11/tlearner/README.md

 # About

-This project is a successor of our early endeaver of deep-learning-based CAD (computer-aided diagnosis):
+This project is a successor of our early endeaver of transfer-learning-based CAD (computer-aided diagnosis):

-    Development of an Automated Screening System for Retinopathy of Prematurity Using a Deep Neural Network for Wide-angle Retinal Images [J].
-2019, doi: 10.1109/ACCESS.2018.2881042
+<pre>Development of an Automated Screening System for Retinopathy of Prematurity Using a Deep Neural Network for Wide-angle Retinal Images [J].
+2019, doi: 10.1109/ACCESS.2018.2881042</pre>

 # Functions